AndreasChristensen89/resto-booking-system/README.md

 * Need to fix DeleteView and UpdateView to fit new app
     * Turns out I needed to rename the folder where my templates were put in.
 It was still called "bookings", but is now called "reservations"
 * Same user can make many bookings at the same datetime
     * Implemented a check for booking.author in all bookings and test for booking_start.
-Needed to adjust for length of returns as it always returns one conflicting, which is the booking being made, which is due to double-save.
+Needed to adjust for length of returns as it always returns one conflicting: the one returned is the booking being made because I need to double-save it to add the ManytoManyField.
 * Got an error creating the test database: permission denied to create database
     * Need to comment out database in settings and remove commentout for sqlite3 database.
 Flip back when done testing
 * When logged in as user the pagination still thinks that all bookings are there, even though the user only has e.g. 1 booking, so it might show 3 pages to paginate